Skip to main content

 Start Execution

-1. Navigate to the Start WorkFlow Execution module and hit the Add button.
+1. Navigate to the Start WorkFlow Execution module.

-2. In the popped-up configuration board, specify the following details:
+2. In the left-side start form, specify the following details:

 • Release Version (Required): Select the workflow publication snapshot to instantiate.